raspberrypi/documentation/configuration/config-txt/memory.md

 ### gpu_mem

 GPU memory in megabytes.
-This sets the memory split between the CPU and GPU; the CPU gets the remaining memory.
-Minimum value is `16`; maximum value is `192`, `448`, or `944`, depending on whether you're using a 256M, 512MB, or 1024MB Pi.
+This sets the memory split between the CPU and GPU: the CPU gets the remaining memory.
+Minimum value is `16`; maximum value is `192`, `448`, or `944`, depending on whether you are using a 256M, 512MB, or 1024MB Pi.
 The default value is `64`.

-Setting `gpu_mem` to low values may automatically disable certain firmware features, as there are some things the GPU simply can't do with too little memory.
-So if a certain feature you're trying to use isn't working, try setting a larger GPU memory split.
+Setting `gpu_mem` to low values may automatically disable certain firmware features, as there are some things the GPU cannot do if it has access to too little memory.
+So if a feature you are trying to use isn't working, try setting a larger GPU memory split.

 Using `gpu_mem_256`, `gpu_mem_512`, and `gpu_mem_1024` allows you to swap the same SD card between 256MB, 512MB, and 1024MB Pis without having to edit `config.txt` each time: